combogenomics/MeStudio/README.md

 As you can see, the header of the fasta file has a pipe as delimeter while the *seqname* column of the GFF3 file as the underscore as delimeter.
 This difference in the formatting syntax can create some troubles and here the last flags are crucial to fix the problem.

-More over, depending on the annotator, we noticed that sometimes we can find different order of the contigs between fasta and GFF3 files.
+Moreover, depending on the annotator, we noticed that sometimes the order in which seqids are found, both in the GFF and fasta, differs.
-*ms_replacR* also fix this kind of anomaly in order to avoid biased results.
+*ms_replacR* also fixes this kind of anomaly in order to avoid biased results.

 ###### How do I run ms_replacR?